We will help you and your child whether are thinking of placing your child for adoption or are planning to parent.

-Look at the questions and answers below and, if you do not find the information you need, please give us a call (toll-free1(800)943-0400) or contact us by email.
-We will do our best to help you find answers.
+Look at the video and the Q & A list below and, if you do not find the information you need, just call toll-free 1(800)943-0400 or contact us by email...
+365 days a year.

 I have not started prenatal care.
 Where and when should I start?

 ...it is best to begin prenatal care as soon as possible.

 I want to eat right to protect my baby, but I am very concerned about gaining weight and being fat.
 What can I do?

 The food you eat every day is important for your health and that of your baby.
 If you are eating a healthy diet before you become pregnant, you may only need to make a few changes in what you eat.
 The American College of Obstetricians and Gynecologists (ACOG) recommends an average weight gain during pregnancy of 25 to 30 pounds.
 But the amount of weight you should gain depends on your height and your weight before you became pregnant.

 Where can I get help even if I have no insurance and no money?